 The Google Test My Site checks the loading speed of your store on mobile.
 After analyzing your Shopify store, it will give the mobile page speed of your store in seconds.
 What I really love about the Google Test My Site tool is it offers a full report of your site’s mobile page which instructs you where to improve to speed up the site’s loading time.

-Optimize Mobile User Interface
+Optimize Shopify Mobile Theme User Interface

 The user interface matters a lot when your visitors land on your store to find something best for them.
 Check whether your site’s mobile view is as attractive as your web view.